Subscribe to Our Newsletter

 • Housing advice and representation for foreclosures, mortgage scams, landlord tenant disputes, subsidized housing, fair lending, fair housing, and other issues.

-• Public benefits access including health care, cash assistance, food assistance, reemployment assistance, social security and disability benefits.
+• Public benefits access including health care, cash assistance, SNAP/food assistance, reemployment assistance, social security and disability benefits.

 • Veteran aid for disability compensation, pensions, filing appeals for Veterans Claims, inappropriate discharge, dependent and survivor benefits, and other public benefits.